Add text in Keynote on Mac

 Set a default text box for a presentation

 Every Keynote theme comes with a default text box style, so when you add a text box to a presentation and type text in it, the box and the text use this style.
-You can modify this default style — change the font, font colour, fill colour and so on — then make it the new default style for the presentation.
+You can modify this default style—change the font, font color, fill color, and so on—then make it the new default style for the presentation.
 Your default text box style applies only to the presentation where you create it.

 Add a text box to your presentation and change it however you want.